Daf98/Cash-Manager/README.md

 - Open your terminal;

-- Go to application folder;
+- Go to the application

 - run `rspec`